SpaceCurve/hadoop-adapter/rev2.md

 2. Load in the earthquake data from the ~/VM data folder that already exists on your SpaceCurve QuickStart VM.

+3. Load the Discrete Global Grid data

-3. Create a schema for the results from our Hadoop/Hive job.
+4. Create a schema for the results from our Hadoop/Hive job.

 Type: